MTA workers had a hidden 'man cave’ under Grand Central where they napped, drank beer and watched TV, watchdog says

 All three have said they didn’t know about the room, according to the report.

-The three men were either assigned to the midnight-to-8 a.m. shift or worked overtime during the overnight hours, the IG’s office said.
-In addition to the inflatable mattress, the room also had a pullout cot and a bag containing sheets and a comforter.
+The men were either assigned to the midnight-to-8 a.m. shift or worked overtime during the overnight hours, the IG’s office said.
+In addition to the inflatable mattress, the room had a pullout cot and a bag containing sheets and a comforter.

 The “man cave” was in a locked area within a storage room for locksmith supplies, investigators said.
 Its door had a handwritten sign that said “foreman’s office.”
 Grand Central Terminal managers said they didn’t know about the storage area or the “unauthorized break room” within it, investigators said.